Weijo/Autopsy-Autoruns/HOW_TO_USE_VOL.md

 What I mean is that you can either choose to use the address space of the entire memory or the address space of a process

 ## Kernel layer
-There are two ways of how I've seen
+There are two ways of how I've seen this being created

 first is through the kernel module
 ```python